 I am a doctoral candidate in Comparative Gender Studies.
 I submitted my dissertation, titled "Loving Designs: Gendered Welfare Provision, Activism and Expertise in Interwar Bucharest", in May 2019.
 I will be defending it in January 2020.

 Constructed as a left-feminist revision to the dominant “modernity paradigm” interpretation of the interwar period in Romania, my dissertation contributes to challenging the prevailing institutionalism and masculinist bias in studies on welfare provision in Eastern Europe.
 It argues that welfare provision in Bucharest was an ill-funded gendered mixed economy, in which state and voluntary associations, paid and unpaid work, as well as repression and ignorance of visible need both helped and hindered the social reproduction of various social groups.
 "Loving Designs" unpacks how contests over expertise and daily practices were crucial to the operation of this mixed economy.

 I graduated in 2011 from the MATILDA European MA in Gender and Women’s History program, also offered by CEU.

 -Gender and women’s history, with a focus on twentieth century Central and Eastern Europe in a global perspective.

-- Global labor history, feminist political economy, history and sociology of social policy, social history of state socialist regimes, history of emotions.
+- Gender and welfare, global labor history, feminist political economy, history and sociology of social policy, social history of state socialist regimes.